2026 VENDORS

 Stephen DiCerbo

-My artwork centers on fish, wildlife, and natural science subjects by employing various mediums including graphite, pen and ink, painting, and printmaking.
-For my fish-focused work, I primarily use Gyotaku—a traditional Japanese printmaking method.
+His artwork centers on fish, wildlife, and natural science subjects by employing various mediums including graphite, pen and ink, painting, and printmaking.
+For his fish-focused work, he primarily uses Gyotak, a traditional Japanese printmaking method.

 • Temple of Tools Woodworking